deim98/task_api/README.md

-Task and User Management API
+# Task and User Management API
 A simple RESTful API for managing tasks and users, built with Flask and Flask-RESTx.
 This project includes two microservices: Task and User, each with its own routes and database schema.
 The project also uses MongoDB as a backend database.

-Features
+# Features
--CRUD operations for managing tasks and users JWT-based authentication
+- CRUD operations for managing tasks and users
+- JWT-based authentication
-MongoDB integration for data storage
+- MongoDB integration for data storage
-RESTful API with Swagger documentation available at /docs Dockerized setup for easy deployment
+- RESTful API with Swagger documentation available at /docs
+- Dockerized setup for easy deployment
-Table of Contents
+# Table of Contents
-Project Structure
+1. Project Structure
-Setup Instructions
+2. Setup Instructions
-Running the Application
+3. Running the Application
-API Endpoints
+4. API Endpoints
-Project Structure
+5. Project Structure

-The project is organized as follows:
+# The project is organized as follows:

 bash
 Copy code